tensorflow/tfx/CONTRIBUTING.md

 TFX has many dependent family libraries like TensorFlow Data Validation and TensorFlow Model Analysis.
 Sometimes, TFX uses their most recent API changes before published.
 So it is safer to use nightly versions of those libraries when you develop TFX.
-You have to set property depdendency using `TFX_DEPENDENCY_SELECTOR` environment variable, and supply our nightly package index URL when installing TFX.
+You have to set property dependency using `TFX_DEPENDENCY_SELECTOR` environment variable, and supply our nightly package index URL when installing TFX.